Mabel Mercer: Career

 In 1928, she was an unknown member of the black chorus in the London production of Show Boat, but she had become the toast of Paris by the 1930s, with admirers who included Ernest Hemingway, Gertrude Stein, F. Scott Fitzgerald, and Cole Porter.

-When World War II broke out, she travelled to America to sing in the finest supper clubs in New York.
-Her recording career began in 1942, with an album of selections from Porgy and Bess, on the elite Liberty Music Shops label, featuring piano accompaniment by Cy Walter.
-Over the following decades, Mercer made many concert appearances across the U.S. In the late 1960s, she gave two concerts with Bobby Short at Town Hall in New York City.
+When World War II broke out, she traveled to America to sing in the finest supper clubs in New York.
+Mercer's earliest recordings were selections from Porgy and Bess, released in 1942 on the elite Liberty Music Shops label, featuring piano accompaniment by Cy Walter.

+It was not until the following decade that she began recording more consistently.
+The years 1952 to 1954 saw the release of her first full-length albums, Songs by Mabel Mercer, volumes 1-3.
+By 1960, four more LPs had followed.
+In the late 1960s, she gave two concerts with Bobby Short at Town Hall in New York City.
 Both were released by Atlantic Records: Mabel Mercer & Bobby Short at Town Hall, in 1968, (Atlantic SD 2-604) and Mabel Mercer & Bobby Short Second Town Hall Concert, in 1969 (Atlantic SD 2-605).
 In 1969, she made two appearances on the television program Mister Rogers' Neighborhood.

 Her original and reissued albums are collector's items.
 Atlantic Records reissued four of her early LPs in a boxed set in 1975, in honor of her 75th birthday.
 She was awarded Stereo Review Magazine's first Award for Merit, for her lifetime achievement and for "outstanding contributions to the quality of American musical life."
 This award was officially renamed the Mabel Mercer Award in 1984.